 There are many excellent studio vocal microphones to choose from.
 In this article, we'll talk about my top recommended mic (the Neumann U 87), a less expensive option for those of us on a budget (the Rode NT1-A), and the best USB vocal mic for those of us just starting out!

-- The top modern studio vocal microphone is the legendary Neumann U 87 (link to check the price of the U 87 AI on Amazon).
+- The top modern studio vocal microphone is the legendary Neumann U 87.
 This is a professional standard in the industry for all voices.
-It’s by far the most used microphone in the studio I work at.
+It's by far the most used microphone in the studio I work at.

-- The best budget studio microphone on the market is the popular Rode NT1-A (link to check the price on Amazon).
-This microphone does an amazing job at capturing singing and is a fraction of the price of the premium U 87.
+- The best budget studio microphone on the market is the popular Rode NT1-A. This microphone does an amazing job at capturing singing and is a fraction of the price of the premium U 87.
 This is the second most used microphone in the studio and the primary mic in the secondary vocal booth.

-- The recommended USB microphone for recording vocals is the Blue Yeti Pro (link to check the price on Amazon).
-Although I’d never
+- The recommended USB microphone for recording vocals is the Blue Yeti Pro (discontinued).
+Although I'd never

 recommenda USB mic for a professional studio, this is an excellent option for those vocalists just getting started in the recording journey!